Culture-Media-Text Research Centre

 The centre hosts visiting lectures and performances, including an annual symposium exploring a topic of current critical interest from interdisciplinary perspectives.
 Researchers in the Centre were also instrumental in the establishment of Winchester University Press.

-Ruth Gilbert, Acting Convenor and Reader in English Literature
+Dr Ruth Gilbert, Reader in English Literature (Co-Convener)

 The film research cluster encompasses a range of interests regarding a variety of filmic practices, diversely identified formally, stylistically, historically and/or with respect to national or trans-national structures and boundaries.
 Research undertaken and in process includes work on British and European cinema, classical and post-classical Hollywood cinema, African and Third Cinema, animation, film genre, film authorship, the intersection of film, politics and culture, and the larger theorisation and critical reception of the filmic medium.